-You can attach files to your mail messages by touching and holding to bring up the edit menu.
-Once it appears, tap the right arrow to get more options, then tap Add Attachment.
-You'll default into iCloud Drive, but if you tap Locations at the top right, you can access files from Dropbox, Google Drive, One Drive, or any document provider.
+You can attach files to your mail messages by touching and holding the message to bring up the edit menu.
+Once it appears, tap the right arrow to get more options, then tap Add Document.
+You'll see your most recent documents, or you can also quickly browse your iPhone, or your iCloud folder.

-Pull-to-refresh, originally created by Loren Brichter for Tweetie, is now ubiquitous in iOS.
-Any time you want to check for new messages, just touch the mailbox screen and pull down — further than you would for search — until you see the refresh spinner.
+Pull-to-refresh, originally created by Loren Brichter for Tweetie, is now one of the most necessary and basic mail shortcuts for iPhone and iPad.
+Any time you want to check for new messages, just touch the mailbox screen and pull down until you see the refresh spinner.

-Another system-wide gesture, any time you're in a message or mailbox, you can swipe to go back to the mailbox the message is in, or the account the mailbox in in.
+Another system-wide gesture, any time you're in a message or mailbox, you can swipe from the left side of the screen to the right to go back to the mailbox the message is in, or the account the mailbox is in.
 It's especially handy for those with bigger phones.

 To quickly mark a message as read, touch it and swipe from left to right.
 To mark it as unread again, just repeat the gesture.
 You can swipe just far enough to see the big blue button, but if you keep swiping all the way across, you can skip the tap and really speed things up!

-To quickly trash or flag a message, touch it and swipe from right to left.
-You can tap the big orange flag button to flag it, or the big red trash button to delete it.
-You can also just swipe all the way across to save yourself a tap and send it straight to the trash.
+To quickly archive or flag a message, touch it and swipe from right to left.
+You can tap the red flag button to flag it, or the purple Archive button to delete it.
+You can also just swipe all the way across to save yourself a tap and send it straight to the Archive folder.

-When you touch and swipe a message from right to left, in addition to flag and trash, you can also tap the big gray more button for additional options, including: reply all, forward, flag, mark as unread/read, move to junk, move message, and notify me...
+When you touch and swipe a message from right to left, in addition to flag and archive, you can also tap the big gray More button for additional options, including reply all, forward, flag, mark as unread/read, move message, and notify me...

 Sometimes, where you're responding to a message, you want to see more of it.
 Maybe you forgot the exact question you're trying to answer, or you want to refer to something specific.
 No matter the reason, all you have to do is touch the message above the keyboard and swipe down to hide it.

 When composing a mail message, touch the title bar — where it says New Message — and swipe it down to temporarily store it as a draft while doing or checking something else.
-You can keep multiple draft cards open at a time, and tap them to get a rolodex interface just like tabs in Safari.
+You can create a new draft and repeat the process to stack them.
+You can see your multiple draft cards open at a time, and tap them at the bottom of your screen in the Mail app to open them up to get a Rolodex interface just like tabs in Safari.

-You can tap the compose button any time to start a new mail message, but if you tap-and-hold on it, you'll be shown a list of your recent drafts so you can pick up right from where you left off.
+You can tap the compose button any time to start a new mail message, but if you tap-and-hold on the compose button, you'll be shown a list of your recent drafts so you can pick up right from where you left off.

 If you have a contact in the To: field but you want to move it to CC: or BCC:, you don't have to delete and re-add it.
 Instead, just touch it and drag it right to where you want it.